uniba-mi/exifdata4imagerecognition/README.md

 The crawler application can be executed via the command line, using the main entry point in **[FlickrCrawlerMain.py](/Implementation/src/Main/FlickrCrawlerMain.py)**.
 The crawler is invoked with a command line parameter, which determines the function to be executed, either a group export or a free text search.
 Additionally, EXIF data can be exported.
 The crawler offers the possibility to crawl an existing metadata file with image IDs, secrets and server information.
 In order to use the crawler, a valid [API-Key](https://www.flickr.com/services/api/misc.api_keys.html) is required.

-The following functions and parameters can be used:
+The following functions and parameters can be used (the order of the parameters is arbitrary):

 **Group Export**